-- 1. Completion of a bachelor's degree from a regionally accredited college or university. - 2.
-An undergraduate GPA of 3.00 on a 4.00 scale. - 3.
-Completion of 18 semester hours or equivalent of prerequisite coursework in psychology with a grade of C or better and must include: - a.
-Introduction to general psychology - b.
-Human growth and development or personality theory - c.
-Abnormal psychology - d.
-Statistics or tests and measurements - 4.
-Graduate Records Examination (GRE) General Test or GRE Psychology Subject Test scores using the KCU institution code of 6182: - a.
-Scores will be accepted from tests taken no earlier than Jan.
-1, 2012. - b.
-For more information about the GRE, contact Educational Testing Services (ETS) at 609.771.7670 or toll-free at 866.473.4373 or visit www.ets.org/gre. - Motivation for and commitment to health care as demonstrated by previous work, volunteer work or other life experiences. - Oral and written communication skills necessary to interact with patients and colleagues. - Commitment to abide by KCU's Drug-Free Workplace and Substance Abuse Policy. - 8.
-Passage of the KCU criminal background check.
+- Completion of a bachelor's degree from a regionally accredited college or university. - An undergraduate GPA of 3.00 on a 4.00 scale. - Completion of 18 semester hours or equivalent of prerequisite coursework in psychology with a grade of C or better and must include: - Introduction to General Psychology - Human Growth and Development or Personality Theory - Abnormal Psychology - Statistics or Tests and Measurements - Graduate Records Examination (GRE) General Test or GRE Psychology Subject Test scores using the KCU institution code of 6182: - Scores will be accepted from tests taken no earlier than Jan.
+1, 2015. - For more information about the GRE, contact Educational Testing Services (ETS) at 609.771.7670 or toll-free at 866.473.4373 or visit www.ets.org/gre. - Motivation for and commitment to health care as demonstrated by previous work, volunteer work or other life experiences. - Oral and written communication skills necessary to interact with patients and colleagues. - Commitment to abide by KCU's Drug-Free Workplace and Substance Abuse Policy. - Passage of the KCU criminal background check.